-- If you’re hiking in a stream, be aware of rising water levels or stronger currents and sudden changes in water clarity.
+- If you’re hiking in a stream, be aware of rising water levels, stronger currents, and sudden changes in water clarity.

-- Educate yourself on the terrain you are entering.
+- Educate yourself on the area you are entering.

 - Realize that dry washes are a result of previous flash floods.